-Watch the Video – Macro Pine Cone Photography
+Watch on YouTube – Macro Pine Cone Photography

 For those of you familiar with Adaptalux Studio, you will recognise this subject as one that takes pride of place on the studio homepage as an example of what our kit can do.
 Pine cones are easy to find in most places, and can make for some really interesting photographs, especially when lit creatively!